-NantHealth, Inc. Consolidated Statements of Operations
+NantHealth, Inc. Consolidated Statements of Operations (Dollars in thousands, except per share amounts)

 In April 2018, a putative shareholder derivative action captioned Shen v.
 Soon-Shiong was filed in U.S. District Court for the District of Delaware.
 The complaint contains allegations similar to those in Deora but asserts causes of action on behalf of NantHealth against various of the Company's current or former executive offers and directors for alleged breaches of fiduciary duty and unjust enrichment, as well as alleged violations of the federal securities laws based on alleged misstatements or omissions in the Company's 2017 proxy statement.
 The parties have agreed to stay the case pending a decision on defendants' motion to dismiss in the derivative action in the Delaware Court of Chancery.